 That was a fascinating answer.
 Then, David continued: “Animals have a spine and a nervous system.
 The method can work.”

 David’s answer was indeed helpful and more importantly connected to one of Moshe Feldenkrais’ core concepts: brain learning.
 A brain learns through a nervous system which relies on a skeleton to work.

 What about my own experience of using the method with an animal?

 Arriving on a cold and snowy winter night, in obvious distress, a lost Manx cat received a special treatment.
 As I was thinking about how to help this little animal, I recalled these memories from training days.
-Maybe I could comfort and relax this little cat by trying Functional Integration.
+Maybe I could comfort and relax this little cat by trying this hands-on approach.